I’m returning to Dr Martha Stout’s book The Sociopath Next Door as a basis to explore the origins of sociopathy (antisocial personality disorder).

 …sociopathic subjects showed increased blood flow to the temporal lobes, relative to other subjects, when they were given a decision task that involved emotional words.
 To enable our concentration, you or I might exhibit such an increased cerebral blood flow if we were asked to solve a mildly challenging intellectual problem.
 In other words, sociopaths trying to complete an assignment based on emotional words, a task that would be almost neurologically instantaneous for normal people, reacted physiologically more or less as if they had been asked to work out an algebra problem.
 (Stout, 2021, p.125)

 The sociopath has an altered processing of emotional information.
-Neuroimaging studies show low activity in a number of affect (emotional)-processing areas of the brain, particularly the amygdala3 and anterior insula4, to emotional information.
+Neuroimaging studies show low activity in a number of affect (emotional)-processing areas of the brain, particularly the amygdalaand anterior insula, to emotional information.
 There is also a dampening of reactivity to emotional stimuli (but can be dependent on the type of stimuli).
-And there is also an increase in parts of the brain that are associated with reward processing and cognitive control (ventral striatum and dorsolateral prefrontal cortex) when there is moral processing, decision making and reward5.
+And there is also an increase in parts of the brain that are associated with reward processing and cognitive control (ventral striatum and dorsolateral prefrontal cortex) when there is moral processing, decision making and reward.
 There seems to be a general inability to process emotional experiences in the way most people would.

 To state the situation concisely, and maybe a little too clearly for comfort: Not to have a moral sense flags an even more profound condition, as does the possession of conscience, because conscience never exists without the ability to love, and sociopathy is ultimately based in lovelessness.
 (Stout, 2021, p.
 126)